jamesMcMeex/m8c-rg35xx-knulli/README.md

-# m8c-Knulli Build Environment
+# m8c for the H700 SoC (RG35XX* & RG40XX* devices)

-This repository contains a Dockerfile and build script for compiling the [m8c](https://github.com/laamaa/m8c) ([DirtyWave M8 Headless](https://github.com/Dirtywave/M8HeadlessFirmware) Client) and necessary kernel modules for use with [Knulli custom firmware](https://knulli.org/) on the [Anbernic RG35XX*](https://anbernic.com/products/rg35xx-2024-new) family of embedded Linux handheld retro console devices.
+This repository contains a Dockerfile and build script for compiling the [m8c](https://github.com/laamaa/m8c) client for the [DirtyWave M8 Headless](https://github.com/Dirtywave/M8HeadlessFirmware) firmware and necessary kernel modules for Anbernic's Linux-based handheld console devices based on the Allwinner h700 chip.
+Broadly, these are the RG35XX* & RG40XX* devices

-_Note: I have only tested this on an Anbernic RG35XXSP, but others in the Discord community have basically run this on other RG35XX* devices_
+_Note on IRL Anbernic device tests: I have only tested this on an Anbernic RG35XXSP & RG40XXV myself, but others in the Discord community have basically run this on other RG35XX* & RG40XX* devices_

+_Note on custom firmware on ANbernic device: This uses tooling from the Knulli CFW project.
+It might work on other custom firmwares, but I haven't tested them (yet)_

 ## Overview